HydroMoon/MOADF-Laravel/README.md

 # MOADF - Laravel <3

-Mother Of All Dockerfiles for Laravel PHP framework made by Qasim Nouh
+Mother Of All Dockerfiles for Laravel PHP framework made by Qasim Nouh (For developement env - Docker Compose)

 ## Installation

-Download and run
+Download and run start.sh to setup files correctly

 ```bash
   # Follow the interactive shell instruction and you will be all good